WASH Annual Banquet

 When & Where

-The Washington Area Secular Humanists (WASH) is a 501(c)(3) non-profit organization founded in 1989.
+Lynchburg Area Secular Humanists (LASH) is a chapter of the Washington Area Secular Humanists.
+(WASH) is a 501(c)(3) non-profit organization founded in 1989.
 Its purpose is to promote scientific literacy and critical thinking and to provide a forum for humanists, secularists and others to explore humanist principles and meet each other.